THE BOBBY COLLINS STORY

 Eventually, Celtic pulled out of their slump – at least for one season – and it was Collins, along with Jock Stein, leading the way.
 The 1953-54 season was when the ‘golden years’ returned to the club with a league and Cup double.
 Although somewhat scandalously, Collins was left out of the team for the Scottish Cup final success over Aberdeen.

-The 1957 Scottish League Cup final win over Rangers was particularly memorable.
-Celtic went in at half-time with a 2-0 lead and few could predict what would happen in the second period.
+This set up a final meeting with Auld enemy Rangers and Celtic went in at half-time with a 2-0 lead though few could predict what would happen in the second period.
 A third goal seemed to put the game out of reach until their opponents pulled one back.

 By this time he was also back in favour with Scotland.
 He had been restored to the national side in 1955, playing alongside the great Gordon Smith on the right side of the attack and in 1958 he appeared in all of his country’s three matches at the World Cup in Sweden.